ashamadguni-unbxd/autosuggest-js-sdk-docs/docs/configuartions.md

 Optional
 {: .label .label-blue }

-Behavior and performance options that control **when** Autosuggest API calls are triggered and how frequently they are made.
+Behavior and performance options that control **when** new Autosuggest SDK API calls are triggered and how frequently they are made.
 These settings help balance responsiveness with performance by reducing unnecessary network requests while maintaining a smooth user experience.

 ### Default